A song at Weicheng by Wang Wei

 Interpretation:

-This is a fine piece of farewell.
-The poet’s friend Yuan Er will go to Kuche in Xinjiang, and the poet sees him off in Weicheng.
+This is a popular poem of farewell.
+The poet's friend Yuan Er will go to Kuche in Xinjiang, and the poet sees him off in Weicheng.

-The first line depicts the scene of Weicheng after the rain.
-It is a spring morning, and a light rain has just fallen, dampening the dust in the air.
-The rain washed away the dust on the leaves, and the willow tree showed its different green color, and the guest house showed its green color under the reflection of the willow color.
+The scene depicted is the first clearing of Weicheng after the rain.
+It was a spring morning, and a light rain had just fallen, wetting the dust in the air.
+The rain washed away the dust on the leaves, and the willow tree showed its different verdant color, and the guest house showed its green color under the reflection of the willow color.
+Different from the common farewell poems, this poem is contrary to the common bleak tone of the usual farewell poems, but shows us a fresh and light scene.

 Poem translator: